grcllm/HydroScope-AI/README.md

 	- File: `adk_app/dpwh_web_agent/dpwh_agent/agents/agent1_fetch.py` (only when running as script) — remove or lower the verbosity of the `print(f"\nSuccess!
 Dataset ready at: {path}")` used in the `__main__` test block.

 	After this change you can control visibility by configuring the logging level in your entrypoint (for example, in `agent.py` or before starting ADK).

 - Minimum effort alternative: change the `print(...)` to `#` comment to simply mute the line if you prefer editing directly.

+These options let you keep useful debugging messages during development while silencing the few prints in production or CI.

+- Minimum effort alternative: change the `print(...)` to `#` comment to simply mute the line if you prefer editing directly.